 Do: Make sure you’re both at ease.

-It’s critical in any relationship, married or not, to ensure that your partner is happy with what you’re doing.
+In any relationship, married or not, it’s critical to ensure that your partner is happy with what you’re doing.
 If they aren’t at ease, they should stop.

 Related Article: GENOPHOBIA: DEFINITION, TESTS & HOW TO OVERCOME IT